gnosticdev/mac-2fa/README.md

 ## Copy 2fa codes from Messages app into your clipboard

+### Pain

-😩 Mac users know the absolute dread of actually having to click on a 2fa text notification, open the Messages app, then manually copy and paste my code into my browser
+Mac users know the absolute dread of actually having to click on a 2fa text notification, open the Messages app, then manually copy and paste my code into my browser

+### Solution

-😀 Mac stores a copy of all iMessages and SMS messages in a database (assuming you have the option enabled on your machine.)
+MacOS stores a copy of all iMessages and SMS messages from icloud (if enabled) in an sqlite database on disk 😀

-### I like bun, and I cannot lie
+## I like bun, and I cannot lie

 -   Uses [`Bun`](https://bun.sh) instead of Node bc no one should use node if they dont have to.
 -   Uses [drizzle-orm](https://orm.drizzle.team/) as a type-safe query builder, and bc I like to over engineer simple things.
 -   Makes internet browsing much less secure, the way it was intended.
 -   No build step, run the .ts file with bun directly

-_Note_ You can also extract the raw sql by using the `toSQL()` method in drizzle

-### First things first
+## First things first

 0. install bun (if you dont have it already)